secretlycarl/onboarderr/README.md

 Up-to-date (as of writing this) instructions for new users to join the host's Plex/Audiobookshelf and get the best streaming experience

-Content from Plex and (sort of) Audiobookshelf populates sections of the website (poster carousels, media lists)
+Content from Plex and Audiobookshelf populates sections of the website (poster carousels, media lists)

 Optional Discord notifications for when people request access